rdgRmCore/ubuntu-chromebook-installer/README.md

 **ATTENTION: This will wipe everything on your device**

-**ATTENTION: This is still a pre-release, there could be bugs**

 1. Enable [developer mode](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices) on your device
-2. Download the latest pre-release of this installer and extract it to a removable media
+2. Download the latest version of this installer and extract it to a removable media
 3. Boot into ChromeOS, connect to a wireless network and log in as guest
 4. Open a shell (CTRL + ALT + t) and type `shell`
 5. From the shell go to the location of the script on the removable media `cd /media/removable/` and press **[TAB] [TAB]** on your keyboard to show and auto-complete your removable media path automatically
-6. Run the script with the `list` parameter to list the supported device(s) `sudo bash main.sh list` or the `search` parameter to search in all devices profile(s) `sudo bash main.sh search DEVICE_PROFILE` (ex: sudo bash main.sh search acer)
+6. Run the script with `sudo bash main.sh`
-7. Run the script with the appropriate manifest for your device `sudo bash main.sh DEVICE_PROFILE` (ex: sudo bash main.sh acer-c720)
-8. On the first run you will be asked how much storage space you want to dedicate to Ubuntu
+7. On the first run you will be asked how much storage space you want to dedicate to Ubuntu.
+We suggest choosing the default.
-9. After the first run, your system will reboot to complete the initial formating, then you will need to re-run the script with the same parameters to complete the installation process
+8. After the first run, your system will reboot to complete the initial formatting, then you will need to re-run the script (steps 3-6) to complete the installation process
-10. Follow the prompt to complete the installation
+9. Follow the prompt to complete the installation
-11. After the installation is completed and the Chromebook has rebooted, press CTRL+L to boot into Ubuntu
+10. After the installation is completed and the Chromebook has rebooted, press CTRL+L to boot into Ubuntu
-12. On first boot you will be asked to complete your system configuration (Language, Time zone, Computer name) and create a user account
+11. On first boot you will be asked to complete your system configuration (Language, Time zone, Computer name) and create a user account

 Credit(s)
 ---------